1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 • Enter the ad unit’s name to open its settings.

 • Tick the boxes next to Set ad unit frequency caps.
-Select the required ad units and enter a maximum number of impressions per user and how often the cap will be reached.
+Select the required ad units and enter the maximum number of impressions per user and how often the cap will be reached.
 And save the setting.

-Step – 3: Frequency capping for ad creatives:
+Step 3: Frequency capping for ad creatives:

-For an ad creative, you need to first create a label* and then set the frequency caps as you did for the ad units.
+For an ad creative, you need to create a label* and set the frequency caps as you did for the ad units.
 Once you set a frequency cap for the label, you should assign the label to the creatives.

 So, all the creatives with the frequency cap label will have the frequency capping set.
 It’s a two-step process.